 Where: Martin Clarke Joinery | Etsy

 Why not serve up a nice cup of tea with the recipients favourite biscuits, all safely delivered on a serving tray that has lovingly been handmade from solid bamboo?
 It’s a tray and a coaster all in one — and it can even catch those biscuit crumbs!
+It’s possibly one of the most useful gifts for tea lovers I’ve featured so far.

 Try Googling: “tea and biscuit holder” | “wooden tea coaster” | “tea and biscuit tray” for similar ideas.